Is Budgeting or Forecasting Better for Your Business?

 While it’s your choice how you run your business, we strongly advise you use both.
 This is because, simply, budgeting lays out your plan for where you want your business to go, while forecasting shows where the business is actually headed.
 They’re as important as each other, so you shouldn’t ignore either one.
 While it may be tempting to set your budget and think you’ll get around to setting up your forecast, we can’t stress how critical to your business’ growth and wellbeing to set one up straight away – even if you’re at startup level.

 Businesscasestudies.co.uk makes an interesting point breaking down why both are important.
 “Forecasts are based on past experience, whereas budgets are based on active plans for the future,” they state.
-We disagree – both your focus and budget should reflect your plans for the future (based on past experience).
+We disagree – both your forecast and budget should reflect your plans for the future (based on past experience).
 Using retail as an example, they break down costs: sales of 500 items a month at £5 each.
 If each product is bought at cost price of £2.50, the running cost is £1000 per month.
 This allows you to calculate the cash flow of your business and set it out in a chart.
 The ‘bottom line’ of each monthly column shows the forecast bank balance at the end of that month.
 A budget is more rigid than a forecast, as they explain, “a budget is a plan for the future set out in numbers dealing with quantities such as sales, costs and production.”
 So it’s your actual figures you’re working from with a budget, which doesn’t allow for external factors having an impact on your figures.

 So we can see why both are important – they take different roles in your planning.
 “While budgeting and forecasting are different functions, they are not mutually exclusive of each other.
 In fact, a good forecast feeds the development of a sound budget,” writes QuickBooks Online.
 Setting up your planning, you’ll find working out your budget first will allow you to form a great forecast.